 Print to PDF is a new amazing feature built in Windows 10.
 Users can print their files, like JPG, Word file, as a PDF file.
 Such a helpful tool!
 However, many users had complained that Microsoft Print to PDF not working on their Windows 10.

-1. Turn off Microsoft Print to PDF feature and turn it on again
+- Turn off Microsoft Print to PDF feature and turn it on again

-2. Enable there are no comma in the file name you enter
+- Enable there are no comma in the file name you enter

-3. Set Microsoft Print to PDF as default printer
+- Set Microsoft Print to PDF as default printer

-4. Remove & restore Microsoft Print to PDF and reinstall its driver
+- Remove & restore Microsoft Print to PDF and reinstall its driver

 1) Type windows feature in the search box from the Start menu.
 Then click Turn Windows features on or off from the top result.

 2) Scroll down on the pop-up Windows features window.
 Find and clear the box of Microsoft Print to PDF.
 Then click OK to save settings.

 3) Reboot your Windows 10.

 4) Follow step 1) again to open Windows features window.
 This time find and tick on Microsoft Print to PDF to enable it.
 Then click OK to save changes.